Censored Sampling of Diffusion Models Using 3 Minutes of Human Feedback: Prior Works

 \paragraph{Controlling generative models with human feedback.} The use of human feedback to fine-tune generative models has not yet received significant attention.
 The prior work of \cite{lampinen2017improving} aims to improve the aesthetic quality of the images produced by generative adversarial networks (GANs) using human feedback.
 There are methods that allow interactive editing of images produced by GANs (i.e., modifying images based on human feedback) but such methods do not fine-tune or modify the generation procedure of GANs \cite{chong2021interactive,Zhu2016}.

-For DPMs, the prior work of \cite{lee2023} fine-tunes the pre-trained Stable Diffusion \cite{rombach2022} model to have better image-text alignment using 27,000 of human annotations.
-There have been prior work on removing certain concepts from a pre-trained DPMs \cite{gandikota2023,zhang2023} which involve human evaluations, but these approaches do not use human feedback in their methodologies.
+For DPMs, the prior work of \cite{lee2023} fine-tunes the pre-trained Stable Diffusion \cite{rombach2022} model to have better image-text alignment using 27,000 human annotations.
+In \cite{tang2023}, rank-based human feedback was used to improve the generated image of a diffusion model on an image-by-image basis.
+There has been prior work on removing certain concepts from pre-trained DPMs \cite{gandikota2023,zhang2023}, which involve human evaluations, but these approaches do not use human feedback in their methodologies.

 \paragraph{Reward models.} Many prior work utilizing human feedback utilize reward models in the form of a binary classifier, also called the Bradley--Terry model \cite{bradley1952}.
 However, the specifics of the deep neural network architecture varies widely.
 In the original RLHF paper \cite{christiano2017deep}, the architecture seems to be simple MLPs and CNNs.
 In \cite{ouyang2022training}, the architecture is the same as the GPT-3 architecture except that the unembedding layer is replaced with a projection layer to output a scalar value.
 In \cite{ziegler2019fine, stiennon2020learning}, the reward model is a linear function of the language embedding used in the policy network.
 In \cite{ramamurthy2023is}, the authors use transformer-based architectures to construct the reward models.
 Overall, the conclusion is that field has not yet converged to a particular type of reward model architecture that is different from the standard architecutres used in related setups.
 Therefore, we use simple UNet and ResNet18 models for our reward model architectures.